 Field Description Location This field displays when you choose a multicast connection type from the Type drop-down list.
 Channels or users who are associated with the same location are reachable within a multicast network boundary.
 Therefore, users who are in the same multicast domain are also in the same Cisco IPICS location.
 Remote, SIP-based users are not in the same location as multicast users.
 Remote users connect by establishing connectivity with the appropriate RMS via a SIP-based unicast connection for each channel or VTG that has been assigned to the user.
 Note Channels achieve media connectivity by being mapped to a multicast address and port in a location.
 A channel can be assigned to multiple locations.
 In this case, a channel can have more than one media connection.
 The media connection count in the Serviceability > Dashboard window reflects the total number of media connections.
 See the "Viewing the Information in the Dashboard Window" section on page 12-1 for more information about the Dashboard window.
 If the network is configured so that the channel can be accessed by users in every location, set this value to All .
-See the "Managing Locations" section on page 2-27 for more detailed information about how to configure locations.
+See the "Managing Locations" section on page 2-25 for more detailed information about how to configure locations.
 Address This field displays when you choose a multicast connection type from the Type drop-down list.
 This field specifies the multicast address, in the corresponding location, that is used to connect to this channel.
 Note Cisco strongly recommends that you configure only multicast IP addresses that are in the 239.192.0.0 to 239.251.255.255 range.
-For more detailed information, see the "Guidelines for Using IP Multicast Addresses with Cisco IPICS" section on page 2-36.
+For more detailed information, see the "Guidelines for Using IP Multicast Addresses with Cisco IPICS" section on page 2-34.
 Two channels in the same location cannot have the same multicast address.
-See the "Managing Locations" section on page 2-27 for more detailed information about locations.
+See the "Managing Locations" section on page 2-25 for more detailed information about locations.
 Port This field displays when you choose a multicast connection type from the Type drop-down list.
 This field specifies the multicast address port number, in the corresponding location, that is used to connect to this channel.
 Note This value must be an even number in the range of 21000 through 65534.
 Cisco IPICS does not allow the configuration of ports below 21000 or any odd ports.
+Codec This drop-down list allows you to choose the codec (G.711 or G.729) that is used by this connection.
+Use G.711 if this connection should be available to Cisco Unified IP Phone users or if it is part of a VTG.
+Use G.711 or G.729 if this connection is available to IDC users.
+G.729 requires digital signal processor (DSP) resources for transcoding.
+Note You cannot edit the codec and media connection attributes if users who are associated to the channel are logged in to an IP phone or an IDC.
+For more information about codecs, see the Solution Reference Network Design (SRND) for Cisco IPICS document.
+Radio This drop-down list displays when you choose a tone radio device type from the Type drop-down list.
+It allows you to choose a configured tone control radio.